lucasxbron/ThreadUp/TRADEMARK.md

 ---

-## 6. Contact
+## 7. Contact & Licensing

-For commercial licensing or brand permissions, contact:
+For commercial licensing, partnerships, or questions about permitted use, contact:

-**threadup.social@gmail.com**
+**Lucas Bron**
+Email: threadup.social@gmail.com

+All permissions must be granted **in writing** (email is acceptable).

 ---

-Source code is publicly visible, **but use is restricted** under proprietary license terms.
+The source code is **publicly visible but proprietary**.
+Viewing for educational purposes is allowed; all other use requires explicit written permission.